 The Rabbi Micah Caplan Youth Experience Scholarship Memorial Fund was established to remember our beloved rabbi’s passion for encouraging youth to participate in meaningful Jewish youth experiences.
 Donations to this fund help to provide scholarships for Congregation Or Tzion adolescents to attend Jewish overnight summer camp and partake in organized teen Israel programs and March of the Living.

-Cantor Rubinstein and Rabbi Sussman's Discretionary Funds: These separate funds are used solely at the discretion of each of the clergy for charitable purposes to assist individual, educational and communal needs that require confidentiality, or for beneficial charitable purposes that would not be otherwise be met.
+This fund is used solely at the discretion of Cantor Rubinstein for charitable purposes to assist individual, educational and communal needs that require confidentiality, or for beneficial charitable purposes that would not be otherwise be met.

 An opportunity to memorialize the name of a loved one on our congregational Memorial Wall.
 Names are engraved on brass plaques displayed on the Memorial Wall, and a candle bulb is illuminated on the loved one’s yahrzeit.
 Donation: $360 per name.